 It really is silky!

-This top is pure perfection; so smooth!
+This top is pure perfection; it is so smooth!

 The painted coffee table makes a huge impact on the look of this living room!
 I can see my vision for the makeover taking form, and I love it so far.